Project-Silicium/Guides/Mu-Qcom/Porting/Device/Device.md

   gQcomPkgTokenSpaceGuid.PcdRamPartitionBase|<Free DDR Region Start Address>

   # SD Card Slot
-  gQcomPkgTokenSpaceGuid.PcdSDCardSlotPresent|TRUE             # If your Phone has no SD Card Slot, Set it to FALSE.
+  gQcomPkgTokenSpaceGuid.PcdInitCardSlot|TRUE            # If your Phone has no SD Card Slot, Set it to FALSE.

   # USB Controller
   gQcomPkgTokenSpaceGuid.PcdStartUsbController|TRUE            # This should be TRUE unless your UsbConfigDxe is Patched to be Dual Role.